ArctosDB/documentation/_documentation/reports.markdown

 will return a data object under variable ``getLoan`` for any report for which ``loan.transaction_id`` is available.

-### Tables
+#### Tables

 Table structure is available from the Arctos Table Browser.
 Cache tables FLAT (restricted access, unfiltered data) and FILTERED_FLAT (unrestricted access, filtered data) are often good easy to use sources of data, but do have limitations.
 Talk to your friendly local DBA if you have any questions.
-You may get a list of FLAT columns by entering "select * from flat where 1=2" in reports/writeSQL.

 ## Backups